Buckle up as we plunge into the domain of Nissan Titans!

 The Best Years: 2009, 2010, 2011, 2012, 2013, 2014, 2015

-If you’re searching for a first-gen Titan that won’t let you down, these are your ideal years.
-My research shows they’ve got the lowest number of recalls and owner complaints across NHTSA and Edmunds.
+If you’re searching for a first-gen Titan that won’t let you down, these are your perfect years.
+My research shows they’ve got the smallest number of recalls and owner complaints across NHTSA and Edmunds.

 Under the hood, you’ve got a reliable 5.6-liter V8 pumping out 317 horses and 385 lb-ft of torque.
 It’s married to a five-speed auto that’ll get you about 12 mpg in the city and 17 on the expansive highway.